ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0011-bangkok-post-comment-ecology.md

 - suspicion of political filtering
 - confusion about moderation rules
 - concern about the newspaper’s credibility
-- awareness of disproportionate right-wing presence
+- awareness of the disproportionate visibility of a small, conservative‑leaning minority

 The comment ecology undermines trust in the platform.